muhammedesettepeler-cpu/Plant-Recognition-System/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the FSMVU License.

 ---